24 Month STEM Extension

 - Pay the one-time $300 administrative STEM OPT fee by going to this link.
 Make sure you select the correct option-Payment for the STEM OPT fee.
 It is the

 second item on the menu.
 Attach a proof of payment receipt along with your STEM OPT

-I-983 training plan.
+training plan.
 Attach Form I-983 separately.
-Allow a minimum of 10 working
+Allow a minimum of 10 working days for

 - Complete 24-Month STEM OPT I-20 request form

 - Complete Form I-983, Training Plan for STEM OPT Students.
-For more information, view SEVP’s Form I-983 instructions and tutorial.
+For more information, view SEVP’s Form I-983 instructions.
 Submit a completed and signed Form I-983 training plan.
 Missing or incomplete information will result in a processing delay.
 Electronic signatures on Form I-983 will not be accepted.

 - Photocopy of your current post-completion OPT EAD card (front and back).